willielaredo/dsa-archive/nam/v001_n003_1973_January/economic-programs-of-nam.md

 c.
 That there be a lag between the announcement of the price rise and its implementation so as to permit *time* for mass mobilization (e.g., prices subject to a public decision-making process as with utility rates)

-The following are the major types of prices fit- ting this strategic concept of key prices:
+The following are the major types of prices fitting this strategic concept of key prices:
 1\. utility rates, 2. state and local taxes, 3. (sometimes) rents and food chain prices, and 4. transit fares.

 N.A.M. chapters should choose one or more key area-wide price decisions or existing price inequities (e.g., a utility filing for a rate increase) and campaign to freeze or roll back that price.
 The campaign should make that price struggle a symbol in the public mind of the whole price structure.
 It should, with whatever specificity is appropriate, raise the goal of social control over these decisions in place of private control.
 And the basis for community organizing should be the involvement of whatever community organizations (such as local unions and rank and file groups) and institutions can be brought into the struggle, as well as the elaboration of new community group.
 The *[unreadable]* may well create the opportunity to broaden the organizing thrust to include other kinds of consumer struggles as well; and wherever possible should be linked to the demand for decent wages for the relevant employees.